-When I was growing up my mother would make Rouladen on special occasions and sometimes on a Sunday after church.
-I remember how good the whole house smelled when my mother cooked Rouladen.
-This is comfort food for me and a very special treat.
+When I was growing up my mother would make Rouladen on special occasions and sometimes on a Sunday after we got home from church.
+I remember how good the whole house smelled when my she cooked Rouladen.
+This is comfort food for me and it’s always a very special treat.

 This childhood favorite brings back many memories of my family sitting around the dinner table breaking bread together, enjoying this delicious meal.
 In later years my dad often cooked this dish for us.
 It was my dad that taught me this version of Rouladen.
 My family’s heritage is Hungarian so this recipe has a little Hungarian twist to the more traditional German version.
 I have noted where the recipe differs from the more traditional version so you can adapt the recipe to suit your tastes, but this recipe is very special and I think you are going to love it.

-I haven’t made Rouladen in a very long time.
-When I recently saw Top Sirloin roasts on sale at my favorite grocery store I knew exactly what I wanted to make…Rouladen!
+I haven’t made Rouladen in a very long time, but when Top Sirloin roast went on sale at my favorite grocery store I knew exactly what I wanted to make…Rouladen!

 Traditionally Rouladen is made with top round.
 Ask the butcher to slice a beef roast very thin but not so thin that it shreds apart.
 You want thin slices about 1/4 inch thick and about 4 inches by 8 inches in size.
 Using a top sirloin cut of beef makes for a more tender finished result, but since the rolls are braised in a savory gravy for a few hours, either cut will work.
 The long cooking time ensures the meat is tender and delicious when served.